 Capturing the wildlife of Tanzania

-After three nights beneath the shaded canopy at the rustic Lake Manze Tented Camp, in the heart of the Selous Game Reserve, mornings and afternoons spent on game-drives in Ruaha and time to explore Zanzibar’s lush interior at Jozani Chwaka Bay National Park, John was able to spot hippo, elephant, wild dogs and monkeys, as well as a variety of colourful birdlife.
+After three nights beneath the shaded canopy at the rustic Lake Manze Tented Camp, in the heart of the Selous Game Reserve, mornings and afternoons spent on game-drives in Ruaha and time to explore Zanzibar’s lush interior at Jozani Chwaka Bay National Park, John was able to spot hippo, elephant, wild dogs and monkeys, as well as a variety of colorful birdlife.

 Selous Game Reserve